 Spring

-• Wash the Exterior: Use a pressure washer to clean the siding, brick, and stucco surfaces.
+Wash the Exterior: Use a pressure washer to clean siding, brick, and stucco surfaces.
 Remove dirt, mold, and mildew.
-The greatest risk here with a pressure washer is water penetration.
-I recommend using an EXPERENCED professional.
+(For best results, we recommend using an experienced professional to prevent water penetration.)

-• Inspect Painted and Stained Surfaces: Look for peeling paint, cracks, and other signs of wear on exterior walls, decks, and fences.
-Scrape, sand, prime and recoat any areas that need attention.
+Inspect Painted and Stained Surfaces: Check for peeling paint, cracks, and other signs of wear on exterior walls, decks, and fences.
+Scrape, sand, prime, and recoat as needed.

 Summer

-• Recoat Decks and Fences: Summer is a great time to recoat decks and fences to protect them from sun damage and wear.
+Recoat Decks and Fences: Summer is the perfect time to recoat these surfaces to protect them from sun damage and wear.

-• Service Air Conditioning: Ensure the AC unit is in good working order.
-Replace filters and clean ducts.
+Service Air Conditioning: Ensure the AC unit is running smoothly.
+Replace air filters and clean ducts.

 Fall

-• Wash and Inspect Exterior: Clean exterior surfaces again and inspect for any damage or wear.
+Wash and Inspect Exterior: Clean exterior surfaces again and inspect for any damage.

-• Recoat as Needed: Address any areas that need recoating before winter as it may be difficult to find a week with the proper weather and temperature during winter.
+Recoat as Needed: Touch up any areas that need recoating before the weather turns colder.

-• Prepare for Winter: Trim trees and bushes, rake leaves, and winterize your garden beds.
+Prepare for Winter: Trim trees, rake leaves, and winterize garden beds.

 Winter

-• Paint Touch-Ups: Winter is a good time to tackle indoor painting projects or touch-ups.
+Paint Touch-Ups: Winter is a great time to tackle indoor painting projects or touch-ups.

 Horizontal Surfaces